mangrish/java-neo4j-ogm/README.md

 # Features

-1. Mapping of POJO's to Neo4J Nodes without the use of annotations.
+1. Mapping of POJO's to Neo4J Nodes with minimal use of annotations.
 1. First class support for Cypher querying with automatic domain mapping of results.
 1. Persistence by reachability.
 No need to call save() for objects already in the database!
 1. Support for automatic retrieval of aggregates via the @Aggregate annotation.